michaelbourne/Custom-Icons-for-Elementor/README.txt

 None yet

 == Changelog ==

+= 0.2.4 =
+* Supress PHP warning if Fontello file can't be read by server
+* Add URL fallback for Fontello file reading (some servers are setup in a way that prevents server path reading)
+* Fix "empty Fontello file name" issues by defaulting to ZIP file name instead of random string, thereby fixing the "disappearing icons" in unnamed files
+* Fix CSS issues in editor and icon lists

 = 0.2.3 =
 * Adjusted priority of custom function to prevent certain themes from breaking it